Instructional Support

 Instructional Computing

-Canvas Learning Management System provides access to SFC courses through online syllabi, notes, links to sites, and online discussions/chat sessions.
+Canvas Learning Management System (Canvas LMS) provides access to SFC courses through online syllabi, notes, links to sites, and online discussions/chat sessions.
 Students and faculty are able to send e‑mail to an entire class or a selected group as well as create announcements throughout the semester.
 Students also have access to “digital drop boxes” for assignments.

 Self-Service provides students access to academic information, including web registration from any browser.
 Students can check their records by entering the appropriate SFC login.